Mobee-App/documentation/docs/documentation-api/3 - Document Generation Module/3 - mobee-document-configuration.md

 - Assignment of either the "Mobee User" or "Mobee Administrator" permission set.
 - Enable User External Credentials Through User Profiles

-## Access Authorization for Document Generation
+## Access Authorization

+Mobee's document generation relies on an external service, making authorization vital for security.
+By employing Token authentication, only authenticated entities can access the service, eliminating the risk of unauthorized use and ensuring robust protection against data breaches.

 ### Mobee Document Generator External Credential Setup